Bruce177/LearnGit/readme.txt

-Git is xxxx
+Git is yyyy
-yu qiqi shi shuaige
+yu qiqi